vanwagon/School-Personal-Projects-Dump/README.md

 Beautiful Soup Amazon Product Parser: A script I made as an intern to track product reviews off product listings.
 Can be duplicated for multiple products and add code to extract output into CSV.

 Soccer roster dictionary: Dictionary of player roster by Name and Ratings.
 Implemented a menu of options that allow roster manipulation: Add, Remove, Update, DeplOy <<given ratings>>

+committee: assignment that computed the total number of ways of forming a collection of committees from an academic department of n professors.